This blog may contain affiliate links. Read our disclosure policy for more info.

 26. Day trip to Canmore

 This bustling town’s streets are filled with cute cafes, gourmet restaurants, and of course, boutique shops.
 Wander 8 Street (Mainstreet) to enjoy mountain views and all of the local businesses at the same time.
-Stop in at the Grizzly Pay, one of the best breweries in Canmore, for a beer and a burger – so delicious!
+Stop in at The Grizzly Paw, one of the best breweries in Canmore, for a beer and a burger – so delicious!

-In the summer, spend a few hours hiking, there are lots of awesome trails just outside of town.
-Grassi Lakes is one of the best hikes in Canmore.
-Just a 5-minute drive from Canmore town you will arrive at the trailhead.
-It’s a 4 km (2.5 miles) trail that takes most around 2 hours to complete.
+Grassi Lakes is one of the best hikes in Canmore and a personal favorite of ours.
+Just a 5-minute drive out from Canmore town and you’ll find the trailhead.
+The trail itself is around 4 km (2.5 miles), taking around 2 hours to complete.
 You’ll love this trail because it’s family-friendly, great for hikers of all skill levels, and you get to explore some of the brightest-colored lakes you’ve ever seen!

 27. Wander the Cascade Gardens

-The Cascade Gardens are within walking distance from Banff Ave and the perfect activity for a tranquil afternoon.
-It features landscaped paths, terraced gardens, and multiple gazebos and sitting areas.
+The Cascade Gardens are within walking distance from Banff Ave and the perfect spot to visit on a tranquil summer afternoon!
+With landscaped paths, terraced gardens, and multiple gazebos and sitting areas, it’s a beautiful location to bring the family and relax with a picnic.

-There are several varieties of trees and flowers.
-Peak blooming season runs from late May to early September.
-If you come later in the month, and miss the peak bloom, do not fret.
-I can assure you the fall foilage makes up for the lack of flowers!
+There are several varieties of trees and flowers throughout the gardens, with peak blooming season running from late May to early September.
+If you come later in the year, and miss the flowers blooming, don’t fret – I can assure you that the fall colors are just as beautiful!

 Not only are the gardens free, but you can also visit the Parks Canada Administrative Office for some interactive exhibits about Canada’s land and people.
 The garden is actually tucked behind the office, so checking out both is pretty convenient!